simonsdave/cloudfeaster/tests/spider_host_stress_test/README.md

 IaaS offering ([EC2](http://aws.amazon.com/ec2/) being an obvious choice).
 Some key questions that must be answered:

+* If the IaaS offers a variety of machine types with increasing resources (CPU, RAM, etc) being available at increasing cost, what's the right machine type to use that optimizes cost?
+The metric that will be used to compare across machine types is "cost per 10 second crawl".
+This metric is calculated by dividing the cost per hour of a machine type and dividing it by the number of 10 second crawls that can be executed on a machine in an hour.
-* how many browsers can a single [Xvfb](http://en.wikipedia.org/wiki/Xvfb) support?
+* How many browsers can a single [Xvfb](http://en.wikipedia.org/wiki/Xvfb) support?
-* how many browsers can be simultanously running on a single machine and what's the constraining resource (ie do we need more CPU, RAM, network I/O, disk I/O, etc to be able to run more browsers on that single machine)?
+* How many spiders can be simultanously running on a single machine and what's the constraining resource (ie do we need more CPU, RAM, network I/O, disk I/O, etc to be able to run more browsers on that single machine)?
-* related to the above, if the IaaS offers a variety of machine types with increasing resource (CPU, RAM, etc) being available at increasing cost, what's the right machine type to use that optimizes cost?

 The primary objective of Spider Host Stress Testing is to generate the raw data required to answer the above questions.